cotes2020/jekyll-theme-chirpy/_posts/Note/2020-08-25-security-interview-question.md

      - Containers are an `abstraction of the application layer`.
      - Each container is a different application.
    - `Virtualization`,
-     - hypervisors provide an entire virtual machine to the guest(including Kernal).
+     - hypervisors provide an entire virtual machine to the guest(including Kernel).
      - Virtual machines are an `abstraction of the hardware layer`.
      - Each VM is a physical machine.